Swoorup/wgsl-bindgen/README.md

 - Supports import syntax and many more features from naga oil flavour.
 - BYOT - Bring your own types for wgsl matrix, vectors types.
 Bindgen automatically also include assertion to test alignment and sizes for your types.
 - Override struct types from your crate, which is handy for small primitive types.
+- Add shader defines dynamically when using either `WgslShaderSourceType::UseComposerEmbed` or `WgslShaderSourceType::UseComposerWithPath` source output type.
+- Shader registry utility to dynamically call `create_shader` variants depending on the variant.
+This is useful when trying to keep cache of entry to shader modules.
+Also remember to add shader defines to accomodate for different permutation of the shader modules.
 - Rust structs for vertex, storage, and uniform buffers
 - Generates either new or enum-like short constructors to ease creating the generated types, especially ones that require to be padded when using with bytemuck.
 - Final shader source can either as be a single embedded string, or naga_oil with embedded string or instead specified with directory containing the entry source for hot reloading.